Near the town of Ignatievo, Varna is situated a small kennel for breeding German shepherds. The kennel itself, isn’t connected to the ...

 Many agricultural facilities are not connected to power grids.
 Therefore, farmers use diesel generators to provide energy for the equipment they need.

 Generators, which are expensive in themselves, constantly require additional costs associated with the purchase of fuel and regular maintenance: changing oil, filters, coolant, and so on.
-All of this is not cheap, but connected to — even more expensive.
+All of this is not cheap, but connecting to a grid is even more expensive.

-The owners of a new cowshed located near the village of Kalchevo, Yambol region, bought a three-phase diesel generator with a capacity of 22 kW.
-Farmers ran it twice a day to milk their cows.
+The owners of a new cowshed, located near the village of Kalchevo, Yambol region, bought a three-phase diesel generator with a capacity of 22 kW.
+The farmers ran it twice a day to milk their cows.

 Diesel generator

 During operation, the generator made a lot of noise and stink, and sometimes the cow farm was left without electricity.
-The area around the generator was covered with soot for several months only.
+The area around the generator was covered with soot for only several months.
 Of course, the farmers did not want to stay up with this state of affairs and turned to us.

 Place for power plant installation

 Important!
-Diesel engine exhaust is officially recognized as a Group 1 carcinogen that causes lung cancer.
+Diesel engine exhaust is officially recognized as the first group carcinogen that causes lung cancer.
 Diesel exhaust negatively affects the ecosystem and agricultural efficiency.

 Dairy farming has a specific schedule of energy consumption, with two peaks during the day.
 The first milking takes place early in the morning, and the second — in the evening.
 This means that in the summer, cows give milk during sunrise and sunset, when most of the solar energy is absorbed by the atmosphere, and in winter — before sunrise and after sunset.